msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 ## Overview

 In this project, you will implement MPLS forwarding and priority-based forwarding at routers.
-In this assignment you will also have a greater autonomy over and responsibility for the design of your protocol based on the requirements.
+You will also have a greater autonomy over and responsibility for the design of your protocol based on the requirements.

 ### Starting Code